Sen. Eric Schmitt Introduces SCAM Act to Denaturalize and Deport Naturalized Citizens Convicted of Terrorism

-Legislation Targets Naturalized Citizens Convicted of Serious Crimes
+Legislation Targets Naturalized Citizens Convicted of Serious Crimes·January 20 – March 21, 2026

-The SCAM Act is currently moving through Congress, with the Senate version placed on the legislative calendar and the House version under committee review.
-If enacted, the law would allow the government to strip citizenship from and deport naturalized individuals convicted of terrorism or significant fraud within a decade of joining the country.
+The SCAM Act is currently advancing through Congress, with the Senate version placed on the legislative calendar and the House version undergoing committee review.
+If passed, the law would allow the government to strip citizenship from naturalized individuals convicted of terrorism or significant fraud within ten years of their naturalization.
+This shift would streamline the deportation process for those deemed a threat to national security.

 The Facts